Table of Contents

 Just meet at my place after school, OK?

 The gods?!
 I wondered again.
-What could the gods have to do with us?
+How could Yali have something about the gods?
 Sure, “Our five gods are the foundation of all life in the city”, but really.
-We were just a couple of kids.
-Weren't we?
+What did the gods ever do for kids like us?

 I dashed across a street and tried to parkour my way up the high embankment on the other side.
-I made it, barely.
-It was just a couple more blocks uphill to the side-gate I was going to use.
+I made it, barely, stumbling and springing back up to my feet.
+It was just a couple more blocks uphill to closest gate.

 She gently pulled me inside and we flopped down on a couch.
 While I relaxed, Yali leaned forward, looking off into the distance, as if she was thinking hard about something.
 She turned halfway towards me and opened her mouth, but then closed it again.
 Was this the important thing she was going to tell me?
 But she… couldn’t figure out how to say it?